-- (0) At the time when a process alarm upper limit alert is issued in CH2, the processing is to be performed. - (43)At the time when a process alarm lower limit alert is issued in CH2, the processing is to be performed.
+(0) The processing at the time when a process alarm upper limit warning is issued in CH2 is to be performed.

+(43)The processing at the time when a process alarm lower limit warning is issued in CH2 is to be performed.

-• This program is an example to perform the processing at the time of the issuance of a rate alarm upper/lower limit alert in CH1.
+This program is an example to perform the processing at the time when a rate alarm upper/lower limit warning is issued in CH1.